CDRH/orchid/docs/sections.md

 directory before falling back to using the Orchid templates.
 This allows for granular overrides of views and partials from the main app as needed without needing to copy controller methods etc from Orchid.

+# Improve this documentation

+This documentation should be updated and clarified, see https://github.com/CDRH/orchid/issues/238